 With so many twenty-somethings scrambling to find career permanence, it may help to know that there are employers you can work for who offer health insurance to their part-time employees.

 No, that doesn’t mean that you’ll necessarily be able to make a career out of such a job.
 But it does mean that you may be able to get all-important health insurance coverage while you are either between jobs, or waiting for that first career position.

 Health insurance can be less expensive than you think.
 If your current employer doesn’t offer you a plan, check out what’s available to you locally.
 Here are some of the biggest providers operting in your area.

 Here are seven employers that offer health insurance to part-timers.

-In order to be eligible, you must work at least 240 hours over a three consecutive month period, or at least 20 hours per week.
+In order to be eligible, you must work at least 30 hours per week.
 The company begins monitoring your paid hours on the first day of the month following your hire date.
 So if you’re hired on March 15, it looks like the benefits clock won’t begin ticking until April 1.
 Once you become eligible, your benefits will begin on the first day of the second month following the three month waiting period.

 If my calculations are correct, that means that the waiting period can be anywhere from four months and one day, to four months and 29 days.
 To be safe, figure that you’ll need to be employed for about five months before your health benefits will begin.

 The health insurance coverage looks to be comprehensive, and includes prescription drugs, mental health, and chemical dependency treatment.
 It looks like they will also cover alternative care treatments, including acupuncture, chiropractic care, and homeopathic care.